-- Is appropriate, having regard to national planning policies and guidance; - Contributes to the achievement of sustainable development; - Generally conforms with the strategic policies in the development plan for the area (which, in this case, means the strategic policies in the North Hertfordshire Local Plan); - Is compatible with relevant EU obligations (which relate to assessing the environmental impacts of policies, and protecting habitats and species of international importance); and - Complies with or meets various prescribed conditions and matters.
+- Is appropriate, having regard to national planning policies and guidance; - Contributes to the achievement of sustainable development; - Generally conforms with the strategic policies in the development plan for the area (which, principally, means relevant policies produced by North Hertfordshire District Council and contained in its Local Plan); - Is compatible with relevant EU obligations (which relate to assessing the environmental impacts of policies, and protecting habitats and species of international importance); and - Complies with or meets various prescribed conditions and matters.

-Details of how the Neighbourhood Plan complies with these requirements will be set out in a 'basic conditions statement' that will be submitted to North Hertfordshire District Council ahead of the plan's examination (a draft of which is included in the accompanying evidence report).
+Details of how the Neighbourhood Plan complies with these requirements are set out in a 'basic conditions statement' that is included in the accompanying Evidence Report.
 However, it is useful to summarise the key points here:

-The preparation of the plan has taken into account the policies in the emerging North Hertfordshire Local Plan, as well as those in the revised National Planning Policy Framework first published in July 2018 (and its associated guidance).
-As the introduction to this plan explained, its purpose is to get the best outcome for Baldock, Bygrave and Clothall from whatever development is proposed following the adoption of the new Local Plan.
+The preparation of the Neighbourhood Plan has taken into account the existing ('saved') Local Plan policies and those proposed in the new North Hertfordshire Local Plan, as well as those in the revised National Planning Policy Framework last updated in February 2019 (and its associated guidance).
+As the introduction to the Neighbourhood Plan explained, its purpose is to get the best outcome for Baldock, Bygrave and Clothall from whatever development comes forward following the adoption of the new North Hertfordshire Local Plan.

-There are no habitats of international importance within the neighbourhood area (or outside the area which are likely to be affected by the proposals in this plan)39.
+There are no habitats of international importance within the neighbourhood area (or outside the area which are likely to be affected by the proposals in this plan).
 Neighbourhood plans may require a 'strategic environmental assessment' under European and domestic law if they could have significant effects on the environment.
 This is a systematic process of considering the potential environmental effects of a plan, and in this country often forms part of a broader 'sustainability appraisal' that allows potential social and economic effects to be assessed at the same time (and which is required for all local plans).

-The Neighbourhood Plan builds on the proposals in the North Hertfordshire Local Plan, which has already been subject to strategic environmental assessment and sustainability appraisal.
-The additional policies in the Neighbourhood Plan are not considered to have the potential for significant environmental effects in their own right, such as to require a strategic environmental assessment to be carried out40.
+In this case, the Neighbourhood Plan builds on the proposals set out in the new North Hertfordshire Local Plan, which has already been subject to strategic environmental assessment and sustainability appraisal.
+The additional policies in the Neighbourhood Plan are not considered to have the potential for significant environmental effects in their own right, such as to require a strategic environmental assessment to be carried out.

-However, to help demonstrate how it contributes to the achievement of sustainable development, a sustainability check of the emerging Neighbourhood Plan has been prepared to accompany the consultation on the draft plan (and which has been taken into account in refining the plan prior to consultation).
-The results of this check are set out in the separate evidence report.
+However, to help demonstrate how it contributes to the achievement of sustainable development, a sustainability check of the emerging Neighbourhood Plan has been prepared, and this has been taken into account in refining the policies.
+The results of this check are set out in the separate Evidence Report.